ZeroMcp/ZeroMCP.net/README.md

 # ZeroMcp

-**This is the repository (GitLab/project) README** — full documentation, build, contributing, and project structure.
-The **NuGet package** ships with a shorter, consumer-focused README in `ZeroMCP/README.md`.

 Expose your existing ASP.NET Core API as an MCP (Model Context Protocol) server with a single attribute and two lines of setup.
 No separate process.
 No code duplication.

 ## How It Works